Meet the guy who carves wood with his teeth

 "To get a point across I need to go a little bit overboard and show the audience that there just might be a shred of reasonableness in going the absurd route," he says.

-But while Bentel may be reimagining the manufactured world, he's not anti-machine.
-The self-described "typical New York millennial" lives in a furnished apartment with a phone, computer, car, bike and all the other trappings of modern life.
+But while Bentel may be reimagining the manufactured world, he's not antimachine.
+The self-described "typical New York millennial" lives in an apartment with a phone, computer, car, bike and all the other trappings of modern life.

 He also thinks we've become reliant on products at the expense of our own bodies -- driving to the store a couple of blocks away when we could easily walk, for example.
 That's something he's done in Queens, where he lives, and then thought, "This is so ludicrous."